Effective Communication Study

 Dementia involves a general loss of intellectual abilities and can result directly from neurotoxicity or poisoning of the brain by excessive amounts of alcohol.

-Sedative (calming), hypnotic (sleep-inducing), and anxiolytic (anxiety reducing) drugs include barbiturates for sleep and benzodiazepines to reduce anxiety.
+Sedative (calming), hypnotic (sleep-inducing), and anxiolytic (anxiety-reducing) drugs include barbiturates (for sleep) and benzodiazepines (to reduce anxiety).
 These drugs relax muscles but may cause problems similar to alcohol at high doses.

 Large doses of barbiturates produce effects similar to heavy drinking, such as slurred speech, problems in walking, concentration, and working.
 At extremely high doses, barbiturates relax the diaphragm muscles to the point of death by suffocation.
-Overdose on barbiturates in a common means of suicide.
+Overdose on barbiturates is a common means of suicide.

 III.
 Stimulants